ell1e/spew3d/README.md

 **MSVC is unsupported,** use MinGW instead.

 For Windows, supported versions are Vista or newer.
+Linux with GLIBC is also regularly tested,
-Linux should also work, FreeBSD and macOS aren't regularly tested but if issues are found they should be fixable.
+FreeBSD and macOS aren't but if issues are found they should be fixable and pull requests for that are welcome.

-It should be possible to get Spew3D on most Unix systems that SDL2 also supports. **3D acceleration is not required.**
+It should be possible to get Spew3D running on most Unix systems supported by SDL2 as well. **3D acceleration is not required.**